ourendingdays/Diploma/README.md

 #### My bachelor has two major branches:
 1. **Data**
-    - Scrapping data from web using scapy, google useragent or proxies
+    - Scrapping data from web using scapy, google useragent or proxies.
+I used to scrap amazon with proxie, but because of lagging and switching off decided to use useragent and time.sleep()
 2. **ML**
     - Writing diploma using clustering